segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### What is the maximum data size that can be displayed in console.logs() when testing a Function?

 The test function interface has a 4KB console logging limit.
-Outputs surpassing this limit will not be visible in the user interface.
+Outputs larger than this limit are not visible in the user interface.